 Lee still worked for Google when Litecoin was founded.
 He left Google for Coinbase in 2013.
 This helped Litecoin to be listed on Coinbase in 2017 right after Bitcoin and Ethereum.

 Litecoin has barely made any headlines since 2017.
-The development team has kept working with the project in peace.
-Despite all this, Litecoin has kept its position in the top 10 of cryptocurrency ranking.
+The development team has kept working on the project in peace.
+Despite all this, Litecoin has kept its position in the top 10 of the cryptocurrency ranking.

 Litecoin vs Bitcoin

-As mentioned above, Litecoin and Bitcoin have a lot of common in the program code.
+As mentioned above, Litecoin and Bitcoin have a lot in common in the program code.
 This is also one of the strengths of Litecoin.

 As the name suggests, Lee launched Litecoin (light coin) to be the light version of Bitcoin.
 In this context, light means fast transactions.
 Another major difference comes from mining.